 Here’s the contents page: Continue reading In the Flesh

-This article about emigration, gardening and family, was first published in Aqua Magazine, p28 on.
-Click to read it in the turning pages magazine format with original illustrations.
-The text is below.
+This article about emigration, gardening and family, was first published in Aqua Magazine, 2011 p28 on.

 In one of those windy, sunny days when the light and sound levels are in constant flux, as if an exuberant toddler were in charge of the effects, I crouch over my rows of carrot seedlings, thinning them to a centimetre apart and knowing full well that I will have to do the job twice more before things are right.
 Every year I try and fail to sow them thinly enough.
 The seedlings are tiny, the first ferny carrot-leaves just appearing, their white stems fragile as hairs.
 I keep the plucked ones in my free hand to dispose of safely, since crushed foliage of any kind can attract the carrot fly.
 It’s tedious, finicky work.
 And at this time of day I should actually be working on my new novel, and I want to, I really, really do – yet here I am squatting in the vegetable patch, an inane smile spreading across my face.